top of page

 • Kate’s transformative journey from aspiring astronaut to aerospace curator.

-• How her background in history and passion for science come alive in the museum’s exhibits.
+• How her background in history and passion for science come alive in the museum’s

 • The role of the Intrepid Museum in preserving and teaching space and aviation history.